We’ll provide you with all the information and support you need to get started with your new diet and healthier life.

 I have more questions

-Here you will find more questions and answers about keto.
+Here you’ll find more questions and answers about keto.

-Scientific studies now prove that compared to other diets, low-carb or keto diets are often more effective for weight loss, and for improving certain health markers.
+Scientific studies report that low-carb and keto diets are often more effective for weight loss and improving certain health markers when compared to other diets.

 Ketogenic diets also tend to reduce feelings of hunger:

-Low-carb diets can help lower or even normalize blood sugar, and thus potentially reverse type 2 diabetes:
+Low-carb diets can help lower or even normalize blood sugar, and thus, potentially reverse or put type 2 diabetes into remission:

 In this study, people on a low-carb diet experienced decreases in cravings for carbs: